nkvuong/cv/README.md

 **Manager** @ [Deloitte UK](https://www2.deloitte.com/uk/) _(Sep 2017 - Sep 2019)_

 - Solution architect on the development of a managed automation platform on AWS using IaaS services such as EC2 and RDS
+- Automation lead on a managed services project for a large insurer handling c.
+4,000 requests per week.
+- Solution architect on an intelligent automation pilot at a retail bank
+- Engagement manager on an automation project at a Tier 1 investment bank.
+The team identified and built robots linked to £3m identified benefits.
+- Solution Architect responsible for the Technology Architecture that underpins ideas, products and propositions within the Automation practice.
+- Design and facilitate multi-day automation training courses, personally having trained over 120+ people internally and externally.

 **Consultant - Assisstant Manager** @ [Deloitte UK]() _(Sep 2014 - Sep 2017)_